rantsandruse/pytorch_lstm_01intro/README.md

-# Learning Pytorch in a week - Monday: Train a basic LSTM tagger
+# Learning Pytorch in Ten Days: Day 1 - Train a basic LSTM tagger

 ##  Foreword

 As I was teaching myself pytorch for applications in deep learning/NLP, I noticed that there are certainly no lacking of tutorials and examples.
 However, there's a consistent pattern of focusing more on the how's than why's.
 But learning